Want to retire but haven't paid off your mortgage?

 It’s possible – just possible – that you will be getting such a good income that continuing to pay off your mortgage, at least for a few years, won’t be much of a problem.

 Check with your HR department at work to see what your projected pension income will be once you retire.
-Also, it’s really worth consider paying an independent financial advisor at this stage to look at all you pensions, savings and investments, together with what you expect to be your outgoings, so that they can give you a clear idea of how much money you will have to play with once you retire.
-If you don’t already have a financial advisor, you could find one at Vouchedfor.co.uk.
+Also, it’s really worth considering paying an independent financial advisor at this stage to look at all you pensions, savings and investments, together with what you expect to be your outgoings, so that they can give you a clear idea of how much money you will have to play with once you retire.
+If you don’t already have a financial advisor, you could find one at Vouchedfor.co.uk(opens in a new tab).

 Switch to a cheaper mortgage